juice-shop/pwning-juice-shop/appendix/trainers.md

 ## Existing trainings

-One existing training which uses the Juice Shop for example is a [Timo Pagel's University Module](https://drive.google.com/open?id=1ITkTAALjZJnGV-hhAZ-zQfNx1sVTzlA2UlWD0s270ig).
+One existing training which uses the Juice Shop for example is [Timo Pagel's University Module](https://drive.google.com/open?id=1ITkTAALjZJnGV-hhAZ-zQfNx1sVTzlA2UlWD0s270ig).
 The structure mostly is as follows: